chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT` - The full path to the `orbit` binary performing the build.

-- `ORBIT_MANIFEST_DIR` - The full path to the directory that contains the current ip's manifest.
+- `ORBIT_MANIFEST_DIR` - The full path to the directory that contains the current project's manifest.

-- `ORBIT_MANIFEST_FILE` - The full path to the file that is the current ip's manifest.
+- `ORBIT_MANIFEST_FILE` - The full path to the file that is the current project's manifest.

+- `ORBIT_PROJECT_DIR` - The full path to the directory that contains the current project's manifest.

-- `ORBIT_IP_NAME` - The name of the current ip.
+- `ORBIT_PROJECT_NAME` - The name of the current project.

-- `ORBIT_IP_UUID` - The uuid of the current ip.
+- `ORBIT_PROJECT_UUID` - The uuid of the current project.

-- `ORBIT_IP_LIBRARY` - The interpretated HDL library of the current ip.
+- `ORBIT_PROJECT_LIBRARY` - The interpretated HDL library of the current project.

-- `ORBIT_IP_VERSION` - The version of the current ip.
+- `ORBIT_PROJECT_VERSION` - The version of the current project.

-- `ORBIT_IP_CHECKSUM` - The full 64 character hexadecimal string of the SHA256 checksum of the current ip.
+- `ORBIT_PROJECT_CHECKSUM` - The full 64 character hexadecimal string of the SHA256 checksum of the current project.

-- `ORBIT_IP_SOURCE` - The source url of the current ip.
+- `ORBIT_PROJECT_SOURCE` - The source url of the current project.
 This environment variable is only available during a protocol's execution.

 - `ORBIT_TARGET` - The name of the target selected for the latest build process.